satpalsr/sdk/docs/server.sceneui.md

 SceneUI instances are created directly as instances.
 They support a variety of configuration options through the [SceneUIOptions](./server.sceneuioptions.md) constructor argument.

+<h2>Events</h2>

+This class is an EventRouter, and instances of it emit events with payloads listed under [SceneUIEventPayloads](./server.sceneuieventpayloads.md)

 ## Example